 Sometimes, we disagree across the Chamber, but on this one I completely agree with the hon.
 Gentleman.
 We are looking at the best options to do this.
 I think that we should be getting mobile operators to put up more masts down the route, and particularly as we move to a 5G network, I want to see that 5G network up and down the railway—and not just for passengers; it helps the digital railway as well.
 On this one, I am absolutely with him.

 I commend my right hon.
-Friend on his very good question.
+Friend for his very good question.
 The transition to digital technology basically means that in future, rather than having a red-amber-green signal by the trackside, the signalling is done automatically from the cab of a train.
 Each train will know how far it is to the train in front.
 It is therefore possible to manage the network more efficiently, to run trains safely closer to each other and to deliver more capacity for passengers.